Ratsch0k/blog/src/content/posts/htb-broker/index.md

 ## HTTP (80/TCP)

-Running http server on port 80, but it requires basic-auth authentication.
+An HTTP server is running on port 80, but it requires basic-auth authentication.

-As a first try I entered the default credentials `admin:admin` and it worked.
+As a first try, I entered the default credentials `admin:admin` and it worked.
 **It's an ActiveMq admin panel.**

 ![Screenshot of the ActiveMq admin panel](./activemq-admin.webp)